samuel-jimenez/GramEditor/MISSION.md

 > Frodo took the phial, and for a moment as it shone between them, he saw her
 > again standing like a queen, great and beautiful."

-> “The sound of her footsteps was like a stream falling gently downhill over
-> cool stones in the quiet of night.”

-> “It is said that the skill of the Dwarves is in their hands rather than in
-> their tongues, yet that is not true of Gimli.
-For none have ever made to me a
-> request so bold and yet so courteous...I do not foretell, for all foretelling
-> is now vain: on the one hand lies darkness, and on the other only hope.
-But if
-> hope should not fail, then I say to you, Gimli son of Glóin, that your hands
-> shall flow with gold, and yet over you gold shall have no dominion.”

 > “All of them, it seemed, had fared alike: each had felt that he was offered a
 > choice between a shadow full of fear that lay ahead, and something that he